phkaeser/wlmaker/src/toolkit/toolkit.md

   {abstract}#void leave()
   {abstract}#void click()
 }
-note right of Element::"set_parent_container()"
-  If the parent is already part of the scene graph, this will also invoke create_scene_node. note right of Element::"set_visible()"
+note right of Element::"set_parent_container(Container*)" Will invoke set_parent_container. end note note right of Element::"attach_to_scene_graph()"
-  Marks the element as visible.

-  If this element is already part of the scene graph, will adjust the visibility of the node.
-Otherwise, if the parent is already part of the scene graph (parent_container_ptr->wlr_scene_tree() is not NULL), this will also invoke create_scene_node to create the scene node.
-  And then set visibility accordingly. end note
+  Will create or reparent this element's node to the parent's scene tree, or detach and destroy this element's node, if the parent does not have a scene tree. end note

 class Container {